fyeqaa/Fyeqa-Geospatial-Analyst/projects/Geospatial/Berlin-park-accessibility.md

 #### Summary

-This project investigates the distribution, accessibility, and equity of public parks across Berlin at both the district (*Bezirk*) and sub-district (*Ortsteil*) levels using geospatial data and 2024 population estimates.
+In this project, I investigated the distribution, accessibility, and equity of public parks across Berlin at both the district (*Bezirk*) and sub-district (*Ortsteil*) levels using geospatial data and 2024 population estimates.
 The analysis focuses on three main components:

 - **Park Availability**: Counts the number of parks per administrative area.
 - **Park Area per Capita**: Measures green space availability per resident to assess spatial equity.